amedeedaboville/gix-of-theseus/README.md

 - collect author information, or plot anything but the year of the commit
 - plot the "forgetting curve" of commits
-- The only behavior is `--all-filetypes`: there is no filtering to "only source code files".
+- The only behavior is `--all-filetypes`; there is no filtering to "only source code files".
 This is coming but not a big priority.

 I plan on implementing some of these features, but they are not present yet.
 I don't find the author information valuable so I place a low priority on plotting it, "PRs welcome" if you really want it.

 Another important caveat:

 - `.git-rev-ignore` files are not supported.
+- Neither are mailmaps.

-As this is a custom blame implementation, several git-specific features like `.git-rev-ignore` files (also mailmaps) are not supported.
-Some of these can be filled in, but this tool is currently useful atm for a lot of repos and this doesn't seem to be a major issue.
+As this is a custom blame implementation, git-specific like rev-ignore and mailmaps haven't been re-implemented yet.
+Some of these can be filled in later, but this tool is currently useful atm for a lot of repos and this doesn't seem to be a major issue.

 The stackplots generated are not 100% identical with the original's output.
-I would say they are 98% the same, which is fine for this type of analysis.
+I would say they're 98% the same, which is fine for this type of analysis.

 #### Some speed comparison for fun

-This is just for fun, to make this author feel good that they didn't waste all this time Rewriting It In Rust.
+This is just for fun, to make this author feel better about spending all this time Rewriting It In Rust.

 These are rough measurements using `time` on a M1 Max laptop, not real benchmarks.
 When Git of Theseus was taking too long for to wait, I gave the ETA displayed in the progress bar (after waiting for it to stabilize) and marked that result with a `~`.